Our nutritionists pick 10 of the worst foods from American restaurants and grocery aisles

+8. Starbucks on Steroids

+The Starbucks Venti (20 oz.)
+White Chocolate Mocha with 2% milk and whipped cream is more than a mere cup of coffee.
+It has as many calories as a McDonald’s Quarter Pounder with Cheese.
+Few people have room in their diets for the 580 calories, 14 grams of saturated fat, and an estimated 12 teaspoons of added sugar that this hefty beverage supplies.
+Can’t say no?
+Drop the calories to 270 and saturated fat to 3½ grams by ordering a Tall (12 oz.) made with nonfat milk and no whipped cream.

 9. Extreme Ice Cream